OpenAEV-Platform/docs/docs/administration/enterprise.md

 As a reminder:

-- OpenBAS EE is free-to-use for development, testing and research purposes as well as for non-profit organizations.
+- Filigran can provide free-to-use licenses for development and research purposes (e.g. connector development purposes, integrations with technical partners, etc...) as well as for non-governmental charity organizations.
-- OpenBAS EE is included for all Filigran SaaS customers without additional fee.
+- OpenBAS Enterprise Edition license is automatically provided to all Filigran SaaS customers.
-- **For all other usages, OpenBAS EE is reserved to organizations that have signed a Filigran Enterprise agreement.**
+- **For all other usages including On-Premise deployments, OpenBAS Enterprise Edition is reserved to organizations that have signed a Filigran Enterprise agreement.**

 ## Available features